geekgonecrazy/geekgonecrazy.github.io/_posts/2020-04-29-respecting-privacy-in-analytics.md

 tags: [100DaysToOffload]
 ---

 There is a reason why people tend to add analytics to sites.
-A majority of them probably do it innocently.
+I'd say most people add for completely honest reasoning.
 They just want to be able to see how their site is doing and if anyone actually shows up.

 <!--excerpt-->